qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     parallel_exp.circuits()[0].draw(output='mpl')

 During experiment transpilation, a mapping is performed to place these circuits on the physical layout.
-We can see the effects of transpilation by looking at the transpiled circuit, which is accessed via the internal method ``_transpiled_circuits()``.
-Now the :class:`.T1` experiment is correctly placed on physical qubit 2 and the Randomized Benchmarking experiment is on physical qubits 3, 1.
+We can see its effects by looking at the transpiled circuit, which is accessed via the internal method ``_transpiled_circuits()``.
+After transpilation, the :class:`.T1` experiment is correctly placed on physical qubit 2 and the :class:`.StandardRB` experiment's gates are on physical qubits 3 and 1.

 .. jupyter-execute::